yukun2h4ng/IT/README.md

 ## Purpose
 The purpose of this tutorial is to teach users how to control videos in Mozilla Firefox using keyboard media keys.
 ## Audience
 This tutorial is mainly for people who know the basics of how to operate a computer and internet browser.

 However, people with limited knowledge will still find this tutorial useful.

+Users should have Mozilla Firefox installed on their computer before starting this tutorial.